tonytins/cstdotnet/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-Caret-Separated Text (or CST) is a key-value pair format represented by numbers or words as keys and the value is the string enclosed between carets that contains the contents. (e.g. ``<key> ^<value>^``) Any text which is not enclosed with carets is considered a comment and ignored.
+Caret-Separated Text (or CST) is a key-value pair format represented by digits or words as keys and the value as text enclosed between carets. (e.g. ``<key> ^<text>^``) Any text which is not enclosed with carets is considered a comment and ignored.
 Neither strings nor comments may use the caret character.
 Sixam.CST is a library for parsing the CST format.
-Though, production version were capable of

 ## Usage